repleo/bounca/README.md

 Use cases:

+* Trusted encrypted communication with your peers (man-in-the-middle attack prevention)
 * Secure your internal REST micro-services and internal API's
-* Client-certificate based login for web-services
+* Client-certificate based login for web services, web applications and OpenVPN connections
-* Secure access to your internal cloud services with your own HTTPS scheme
+* Secure access to your private cloud services with your own HTTPS scheme
 * Secure your Internet of Things (IoT) network with your certificates and provision them via the BounCA API

 Advantages: